-NOTE For more information on SPoT API usage, see Using the API Explorer.
+For more information on SPoT API usage, see Using the API Explorer on page 158.

 SPoT Administration Portal

 The SPoT Administration Portal is the web-based interface used to manage and configure your venues, maps, access points and user accounts.